-August 20, 2020 (updated Sept.
-11, 2020) — New research compares April’s federal guidance for recording the cause of deaths possibly due to the COVID-19 virus to assessments of the cause of death of patients infected with a “superbug.”
+This article compares April’s federal guidance for recording the cause of death that could be due to the COVID-19 virus to assessments of the cause of death among patients infected with a “superbug.”
 (Article by: Lawrence F Muscarella PhD).

 “Probable” or “presumed” infection

 The CDC’s April guidance further advises that if a case cannot be definitely diagnosed but the disease is “suspected or likely (e.g., the circumstances are compelling within a reasonable degree of certainty)” — as in the case of the 86-year old woman — COVID–19 may be reported on the death certificate as “probable” or “presumed.”

 The guidance again adds a similar caveat that, in such instances, “certifiers should use their best clinical judgement in determining if a COVID–19 infection was likely.”

 This April advice is consistent with a presentation the CDC posted on-line the same month discussing this topic.
 During the webinar, the CDC stated it encourages use of the words “probable” and “likely” when testing for the virus is not available.

 The CDC verified during this presentation, however, that it is not concerned that writing “probable” or “presumed” on a death certificate could result in the “overcounting the number of deaths.”
 (Other CDC guidance too can permit listing a condition as “probable” even if it has not been definitively diagnosed.)